 The guided inquiry nature of this course makes attendance critical to your success.
-Because this course has multiple instructors and the structure of the course changes from one part to the next, the attendance policies for each part of the course are described in detail in each of the separate syllabi for the course.
+Because this course has multiple instructors and the structure of the course changes from one part to the next, the attendance policies for each part of the course are described in detail in separate syllabi.